 After the second week of the enrollment period, there is generally no adjustment of health insurance, student body fees, health counseling fees, activity fees, parking permit fees, and course fees.
-(Removal of course fees will be considered if the student submits faculty approval showing that the institution did not incur costs as a result of the student's anticipated participation in activities and/or that supplies were not issued.)
+(Removal of course fees will be considered if the student submits faculty approval showing that the institution did not incur costs as a result of the student's anticipated participation in activities and/or supplies were not issued.)

 Generally, there is no adjustment of add/drop fees or interest.
-When a student withdraws completely from the university, refunds of tuition, excluding abbreviated sessions (see "Cohort model" information below), will generally be calculated as follows:
+When a student withdraws completely from the university for reasons other than documented and verified medical or hardship reasons, refunds of tuition, excluding abbreviated sessions (see "Cohort model" and "Abbreviated session" information below), will generally be calculated as follows:

-- A student whose withdraw date is day one of the enrollment period generally reeives a 90 percent adjustment. - A student whose withdraw date is after day one but within week one generally receives a 75% adjustment - A student whose withdraw date is within week two generally receives a 50 percent adjustment. - A student whose withdraw date is within week three generally receives a 25% percent adjustment. - A student whose withdraw date is within week four, or later, generally reeives no adjustment.
+- A student whose withdraw date is within the first week of the enrollment period generally receives a 90 percent removal of charges. - A student whose withdraw date is within week two generally receives a 75 percent removal of charges. - A student whose withdraw date is within week three generally receives a 50 percent removal of charges. - A student whose withdraw date is within week four generally receives a 25 percent removal of charges. - A student whose withdraw date is within week five, or later, generally receives no adjustment.